xhrnca00/xhrnca00/README.md

 - 👋 Hi, I’m @xhrnca00
 - 👀 I’m interested in archery, Rubik's cubes, tech
-- 🌱 I’m currently learning C++, Python and a bit of HTML
+- 🌱 I’m currently learning Python, JavaScript and PHP

 <!---
 xhrnca00/xhrnca00 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.